 CEPH can be a great alternative to AWS S3 or other object storages when running in the public operating your service in the private cloud is simply not an option.
 The fact that it provides an S3 compatible interface makes it a lot easier to port other tools that were written with a “cloud first” mentality.
 It also plays nicely with Prometheus, thus you don’t need to worry about setting up proper monitoring for it, or you can swap it a more simple, more battle-hardened solution such as Nagios.

-In this article, we deployed CEPH to bare VMs, but you might need to integrate it into your Kubernetes or Docker Swarm cluster.
+In this article, we deployed CEPH to bare virtual machines, but you might need to integrate it into your Kubernetes (often abbreviated as K8s) offers a framework to run distributed systems efficiently.
+It's a platform that helps managing containerized workloads and services, and even takes care of scaling.
+Google open-sourced it in 2014. or Docker Swarm cluster.
 While it is perfectly fine to install it on VMs next to your container orchestration tool, you might want to leverage the services they provide when you deploy your CEPH cluster.
-If that is your use case, stay tuned for our next post covering CEPH where we’ll take a look at the black magic required to use it on Kubernetes and Docker Swarm.
+If that is your use case, stay tuned for our next post covering CEPH where we’ll take a look at the black magic required to use CEPH on Docker Swarm and Kubernetes.

-In the next article which we'll release next week, we're going to take a look at valid ceph storage alternatives with Docker or with Kubernetes.
+In the next CEPH tutorial which we’ll release next week, we’re going to take a look at valid ceph storage alternatives with Docker or with Kubernetes.